This information explains how to do a monthly skin exam to check for melanoma. You can do the exam by yourself or with the help of someone else.

 - Do your skin exam in a well-lit room so you can see any spots on your body.

-- You can do your skin exam alone, but it may be a good idea to ask someone to check your scalp, back, and other areas that may be hard for you to see.
+- You can do your skin exam alone, but it may be a good idea to ask someone for help.
+They can check your scalp, back, and other areas that may be hard for you to see.
+Having someone help you with your skin exam may help you to better find melanoma.

-- Make it easy to remember to do your monthly exam.
+Make it easy to remember to do your monthly exam.
 Mark days on your calendar for doing your skin exam.
-You can also add a reminder on your smartphone.
+You can also add a reminder on you

 When checking your skin, look for spots that are: